 - People visibly sick in a hospital or medical care facility

 - People in distress (i.e. being forcibly removed from their location)

 - Note: Shots of hospitals or people coughing do not limit monetization, so long as they are fleeting and are to provide context to a story.

 - Medical Misinformation: Content that misinforms users about health matters related to COVID-19.
-This includes content that encourages non-medical tests or exams for COVID-19, or false/unsubstantiated claims about the cause, promotion of dangerous remedies or cures, origin or spread of COVID-19 that contradict scientific consensus.
+This includes content that encourages non-medical tests or exams for COVID-19, or false/unsubstantiated claims about the cause, promotion of dangerous remedies or cures, includes false or misleading claims about the effects or distribution of vaccines, or origin or spread of COVID-19 that contradict scientific consensus.
 Examples of this include:

 - Government or governments created the virus as a bioweapon